 “I recommend everyone to read this book.
 It is a combination of fiction and reality in the life of a small boy who grew up in Antigua Barbuda.
 Once again Joanne did an awesome job producing this book.”

 “I found the story of the boy in the novel, The Boy from Willow Bend, by Joanne Hillhouse, to be a universal one.
 The story, set in Antigua, is about an adolescent child who blooms despite impossible situations and conditions.
 The road to adulthood is filled with joy and pain.
-It is a story that plays out in every culture.”- by Althea Romeo-Mark (author of If Only the Dust Would Settle)
+It is a story that plays out in every culture.”

 “The author warmly and realistically portrays many aspects of true Caribbean life.
 We root for the main character as he navigates his way through the twists and turns that his life takes, each event shaping his reaction to the next.”